alopatindev/vlog-toolset/README.md

 ## play-segments
 - plays longest pauses
     - to check the quality of video montage (useful if you do it manually, with video editors)
 - plays parts with voice only
-- or plays both voice + silence parts
+- or plays both voiced + silent parts
     - silent parts will be sped up

 ```
 RUBYOPT="-Ilib" ./bin/play-segments.rb -h